 September is National Recovery Month and people across the county are doing their part to raise awareness on addiction and educate the public about the disease.

 One such event is the McShin Foundation’s 16th Annual Recovery Fest.
-As a former addict and now recovery advocate for Banyan Treatment Centers, Brandon Novak spoke at the event and shared his story.
+As a former addict and now recovery advocate for Redemption Addiction Treatment Centers, Brandon Novak spoke at the event and shared his story.

 McShin Foundation’s Recovery Fest 2020

 The McShin Foundation was founded by husband and wife, John Shinholser and Carol McDavid.
 Being in recovery for many years themselves, the pair opened this peer-to-peer recovery community organization to help others in the fight against substance use disorders.
 They started with a small office space in the basement of a local church and now have their own recovery center in Richmond, Virginia.

 Just like Brandon Novak, some other professional skateboarders have fallen into the trap of drugs.
 Brandon Novak’s best bud, Bam Margera, fellow professional skater and stuntman, has had his own bout with alcohol and drug addiction.
 Jason Acuna, better known as Wee Man, is also a fellow skateboarder with a history of drug use.
 But why is there this pattern with drugs in skateboarding

 On September 11th and 12th, the McShin Foundation held its 16th